TimoGuy/DemoEngine/TestGUI/ideapad.md

   - [ ] The stark and scary look of it should be there for sure.
 RENDER AT FULL RESOLUTION!
   - [x] Make sure the night sky reflects off the planet **_(this'll be like a glass planet that smoothed out eh!)_**
     - [x] The night sky also runs at 300fps btw lol
+- [ ] Make the clouds actually render with a render distance value where at a certain radius the density just goes to 1 for the clouds.
+This should speed up the clouds.
+  - [ ] I suppose this is like a fog of war thing.
+A limit of 15km should be good I think.
+Maybe even less
+- [ ] OK, so there is a big bug in the clouds.
+If you go down and look upwards, the clouds get super bright.
+Some kind of INF bug probably with the fog addition to the clouds.
+Might have to do that as a postprocessing effect?
+Idk.

 ##### Low priority